Exit-intent popups can easily be either the worst marketing tactic...or the best.

-And there was one thing I knew: if I was 18 and had a credit card, I would have been all over that.
+And there was one thing I knew: if I was 18 and had a credit card, I would have been all over that special offer.

-I love this popup Shopify shared of one of their customers.
-You’ll notice that this strategy (of offering an extra offer in an effort to get people to convert) really doesn’t have to be much more than letting them save a little money, like in hack #3.
+I love this popup that Shopify shared from one of their customers.
+You’ll notice that this strategy (an extra offer to get people to convert) really doesn’t have to be much more than saving a little money, like in Hack #3.

 Maybe your visitor was shopping along, added something to their cart, and then got totally distracted by the other amazing content and products you have that they totally forgot to check out.

 If someone’s about to close your tab but they’ve got an item in their cart that they haven’t purchased yet, by all means, remind them of it.

 The practice of placing a popup notification about someone’s shopping cart as soon as they add in an item is pretty common.

 But imagine if this came up as an exit-intent popup… especially with the 20% discount reminder.